 A History of Successful Collaborations

 Since 2012, NIJ and NSF have partnered on workshops, events, and research programs through interagency agreements and Dear Colleague Letters.

 In a 2014 Dear Colleague Letter, NSF and NIJ cosponsored a call for proposals to establish an industry/university cooperative research center for forensic science.
 The resulting Center for Advanced Research in Forensic Science (CARFS) brings together industrial partners and forensic science laboratories with academic researchers to develop, implement, and commercialize tools to advance forensic science research in the United States.
 The center has produced a portfolio of research advances across forensic chemistry, digital forensics, and other forensic disciplines.

 “Since its founding four years ago, CARFS has funded more than 40 research projects at five universities providing seed funding to academic researchers and students,” said CARFS Director Jose Almirall.
 “The renewed MOU can further accelerate research from ideation to commercial use.”

-The NIJ-NSF collaboration also cosponsored the Northwestern University project “DNA Examiners: Judgement and Influence” in 2014.
+The NIJ-NSF collaboration also cosponsored the Northwestern University project “DNA Examiners: Judgment and Influence” in 2014.
 University researchers investigated how DNA examiners’ decisions to test forensic evidence could be influenced by nonforensic contextual clues, such as comments made by police investigators, and how mock jurors’ judgments and decisions about a case are affected by DNA examiners’ arguments.